Race Details Sea To Summitadmin2024-02-22T15:04:34-05:00

 Most commonly used route is shown here.
 More details below.

 GPS files of the route: a collection of racer-uploaded files are located here

 If you are doing any communication by cellphone with your porter, be aware that cell phone coverage is spotty/non-existent for much of the bike course past Mile 30 and before Mile 75.
 Plan accordingly.

 The 90+ mile bike leg has a total elevation gain of 5,550 feet.
 1600 of it is over the final 11 miles.
 Pace accordingly.

 For decades, the tradition of this race has been to not designate a “set” bike course, but rather allow competitors to choose their own “fastest way” to Wildcat Ski Area — as long as it is via a non-motorized bicycle.
 However, the race has always published a “most frequently followed route.”
 Here is that route:

 – As you exit the Spring Hill Lodge, turn right onto Pond Rd.

 – At the end of Pond Rd. carefully turn left onto Portland Street (Rt 4 South) Warning: you are crossing traffic

 – Very shortly after, turn right onto Blackberry Hill Road.
-Stay on this road to its end — note that it takes a sharp left turn when it meets Love Brook Rd. and Guinea Rd.
-It almost looks like you should be going straight — but don’t
+Stay on this road to its end — but note that it takes a sharp left turn when it meets Love Brook Rd. and Guinea Rd.
+It almost looks like you should be going straight — but don’t!

 – When you arrive in the Town of Berwick you will see a “End of Rt 236” sign.
 Keep going straight at the Rt 9 intersection onto Wilson St.